Scanning Checks to Import Data and Images¶

 Back in the TouchPoint database, examine the bundle(s) to which checks have been added and associate donor names with any unassigned entries.
 You will only need to do this the first time you have imported a check for a particular bank routing/account combination.
 Thereafter, the donor’s name will automatically be assigned.
 You will also need to ensure the correct fund is set for each entry.

-Once you have all the information in your bundle and the bundle has been Closed, you can use Remote Deposit Capture (X9) to create and upload the check images and data to your bank for remote deposit.
-For more information, see Remote Deposit Capture (X9).
+Once you have all the information in your bundle and the bundle has been Closed, you can use Scan and Deposit to perform a remote deposit to the bank.
+For more information, see Scan and Deposit.